 We found 4 dermatologists who accept Humana Gold HMO near Oshkosh, WI.

-Clinical interests: Medical Dermatology, Phototherapy, Psoriasis, Skin Cancer
+Clinical interests: Psoriasis, Skin Cancer, Skin Issues, Phototherapy

-Dr. Kurt Grelck is a specialist in pediatric dermatology and MOHS-micrographic surgery.
-He works in Chilton, WI, Grafton, WI, and Kenosha, WI.
-His areas of expertise include the following: phototherapy (light therapy), contact dermatitis, and hair problems.
+Dr. Kurt Grelck specializes in pediatric dermatology and MOHS-micrographic surgery.
+These areas are among Dr. Grelck's clinical interests: phototherapy (light therapy), contact dermatitis, and hair problems.
 Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Grelck takes.
-Dr. Grelck studied medicine at Midwestern University, Chicago College of Osteopathic Medicine.
-He is professionally affiliated with ThedaCare.
+He graduated from Midwestern University, Chicago College of Osteopathic Medicine.
+Dr. Grelck is affiliated with ThedaCare.

-Clinical interests: Cosmetic Dermatology, Birthmarks, Contact Dermatitis, Cutaneous T-Cell Lymphoma, Hair Disorders, ...
+Clinical interests: Psoriasis, Contact Dermatitis, Skin Cancer, Hair Problems, Birthmark, Laser Treatment, Cosmetic ...
 (Read more)

 Clinical interests: Skin Cancer

-Dr. Shaun McDonald is a dermatology (skin disorders) specialist in Oshkosh, WI.
-Dr. McDonald honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-His education and training includes medical school at the University of Texas Health Science Center at San Antonio, School of Medicine and residency at a hospital affiliated with Virginia Commonwealth University (VCU).
-He is affiliated with Aurora Medical Center in Oshkosh and ThedaCare.
+Dr. Shaun McDonald specializes in dermatology (skin disorders) and practices in Oshkosh, WI.
+His hospital/clinic affiliations include Aurora Medical Center in Oshkosh and ThedaCare.
+Dr. McDonald accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He attended the University of Texas Health Science Center at San Antonio, School of Medicine and then went on to complete his residency at a hospital affiliated with Virginia Commonwealth University (VCU).

 Conditions / Treatments